Information you must provide

 If you have any difficulties or questions about your online application, you can contact the Universal Credit Helpline for free.

 If you need access to a computer or the internet we have produced a booklet that tells you where you can do this.
 You may also be able to meet with a North Tyneside Council employment advisor in your local area to receive 1-2-1 support on improving your digital skills.

 What happens next?

-Once a claim is made you will be asked to a follow up interview with a Work Coach.
+Once a claim is submitted, you will be asked to attend a follow up interview with a Work Coach at your local jobcentre.
 They will check the information on the claim form is correct and ask for any further evidence.

-You will need to agree a claimant commitment with the Work Coach around what you will do to move into employment.
+You will need to agree to a claimant commitment with the Work Coach around what you will do to move into employment.
 If you are claiming as a couple, you will each receive your own claimant commitment.

-You will discuss with them how you will manage a monthly payment and whether you may need any Personal Budgeting Support.
+You will discuss with your Work Coach how you will manage a monthly payment and whether you may need any Personal Budgeting Support.

-If you feel monthly payments might be difficult, the Work Coach may signpost you to online help tools (if the you can use these), or they will ring the Citizens Advice Bureau and make an appointment for face to face or telephone help.
+If you feel monthly payments might be difficult, the Work Coach can signpost you to online help tools or contact the Citizens Advice Bureau and arrange an appointment for face to face or telephone help.